NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-mig.rst

 The MIG manager is designed as a controller within Kubernetes.
-It watches for changes to the ``nvidia.com/mig.config`` label on the node and then applies the user requested MIG configuration When the label changes, the MIG Manager first stops all GPU pods (including the `device plugin`, `gfd` and `dcgm-exporter`), applies the MIG reconfiguration and restarts the GPU pods.
+It watches for changes to the ``nvidia.com/mig.config`` label on the node and then applies the user requested MIG configuration When the label changes, the MIG Manager first stops all GPU pods (including the `device plugin`, `gfd` and `dcgm-exporter`).
+It then stops all host GPU clients listed in the ``clients.yaml`` ConfigMap if drivers are preinstalled.
+Finally, it applies the MIG reconfiguration and restarts the GPU pods (and possibly host GPU clients).
 The MIG reconfiguration may also involve a node reboot if required for enabling MIG mode.

 The available MIG profiles are specified in a ``ConfigMap`` to the MIG manager daemonset.
 The user may choose one of these profiles to apply to the ``mig.config`` label to trigger a reconfiguration of the